Chris Silva: Piratas de Quebradillas (2024)

 On April 1, 2024, Silva signed with the Piratas de Quebradillas of the Baloncesto Superior Nacional.
 However, he was waived on April 15 after suffering an injury.
 He played four games, and averaged 12.8 points and 7.8 rebounds per game.

 Mets de Guaynabo (2024)

 On May 20, 2024, Silva signed with the Mets de Guaynabo of the Baloncesto Superior Nacional.
 He played seven games, and averaged 9.1 points and 5.4 rebounds per game.

 Bnei Herzliya (2024–2025)

 In July 2024, Silva signed to play for Bnei Herzliya of the Israeli Basketball Premier League.

-AEK Athens (2025–present)
+AEK Athens (2025)

 On August 13, 2025, Silva signed with Greek club AEK Athens.
-On October 17, 2025, Silva was voted the Player of the Week of the Basketball Champions League.
-On November 17th, Silva received a Hoops Agents Player of the Week award.
-He had the game-high 25 points, 9 rebounds, and 4 assists for his team's victory.
+On October 17, Silva was voted the Player of the Week of the Basketball Champions League.
+On November 17, Silva received a Hoops Agents Player of the Week award.
+He had the game-high 25 points, nine rebounds, and four assists for his team's victory.

+On December 11, Silva received another Hoops Agent Player of the Week award.
+He had the game-high 19 points, nine rebounds, and three assists in his team's win.

+Fenerbahçe (2026–present)

+On January 3, 2026, Silva signed for Fenerbahçe of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
+He signed until the end of the season with an option for an additional season.